Skip to main content

 dependencies={"user_profile": get_user_profile},

-# We can add the entire dependencies dictionary to the instructions
+# We can add the entire dependencies dictionary to the user message

 add_dependencies_to_context=True,